tiannuo-yang/SearchAgent-X/README.md

 <p align="center">
   <strong>SearchAgent-X</strong> is a highly efficient system for reasoning-search interleaved large language model (LLM) agents. <br>
   Compared to the popular LLM inference framework vLLM and HNSW-based retrieval methods, it achieves <strong>1.3–3.4×</strong> higher throughput with only <strong>0.2–0.6×</strong> the latency.
-See detailed techniques in our paper.
+See detailed techniques in <a href="https://arxiv.org/abs/2505.12065">our paper</a> .
 </p >

 <div align="center">